CodeJonesW/Wills_Blog/assets/blog-posts/home-automation-3.md

 ![Grafna Dashboard](/images/posts/home-auto-3/grafna_dashboard.png "Grafna Dashboard")

 At this point I have my basic IT infrastructure setup and the book informs me that I can continue to run containers to support my future projects.
 The first project is a temperature monitor to send alerts anytime it gets too hot or too cold in a certain setting.
 Excited for the next step. 🚀

+Thankful for the exercise of technical writing.
+This helps me clear up my own thoughts and develop a deeper understanding for the topics I am learning. 🙏

+Until next time. 🤘